Devnadish/CV_next/posts/enwebtype.md

 title: "Types of Web Applications"
 subtitle: "Understanding the Different Types of Web Applications"
 date: "2020-12-22"
+description: "Delve into the world of web applications and gain a comprehensive understanding of the different types available.
+Explore the distinctions between static, dynamic, and single-page applications, and discover their unique features, use cases, and benefits to determine the best fit for your specific needs."
 ---

 ## Understanding the Different Types of Web Applications